tw4xh/learn_c/README.md

 2. touch: create file
 3. vim: edit file
 4. :x : save and close the file
 5. cc xxx.c: compile the c file.
-The output file will be "a.output"
+The output file will be "a.out"
 6. ./a.out: run the compiled file

 ## 1 - hello world: